guneeshvats/Speech-Related-Analysis-in-Depression---Research-Project/README.md

 <h3 style="text-align: center; font-size: 18px;">Version 2 : Speech Emotion Perception in Depression & Production Combined</h3>

+In Version 2 of the study, we have made a lot of changes.
+Identified problems due to which we didn't get good results from previous data and also made a plan to execute this study with Clinical MDD patients and also with subclinical population.

 <p style="text-align: center;">
 <img src="https://github.com/user-attachments/assets/4d845231-5522-46e7-9067-99c95c0e595f" alt="Psychopy" style="width: 25%; height: auto;">
 </p>